 get several calls for the same day.
 I have also received a call the night

-before, sometimes it works out.
+before, that only works sometimes.
 Don't

-wait to call.
+wait to call!

 Chicago-land funeral costs start at $200.
 Final